charleskimbac/emacs.ahk/README.md

 </table>

 * Customized by Eason Huang
+* Modifications by Charles Kim

 ## Toggle Input Method by Shift Key
-use Shift key for input method switch
+Use Shift key for input method switch

 ## Update to AutoHotkey V2
 Now this script only works for V2, tested on v2.0.10